ioquake/ioq3/CONTRIBUTING.md

 # Contributing to The ioquake3 Project

 The following is a set of guidelines for contributing to ioquake3 which is hosted in the [The ioquake Group](https://github.com/ioquake) on Github.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.
+The intent of this project is to provide a baseline engine which may be used for further development and to play Quake 3: Arena, Team Arena, and mods.

 ## Table Of Contents